cyocum/cyocum.github.io/_posts/2020-08-01-Making-IrishGen-SPARQL-Part-III.md

 Over the last two posts, the two main query forms of SPARQL (Select and Construct) have been shown with examples from IrishGen.
-These two query forms form the bulk of the operations a regular user of SPARQL will need to use on a regular basis.
+These two query forms together form the bulk of the operations a regular user of SPARQL will need to use on a regular basis.
 This post will explain the uses of the two less often used query forms:
 [Ask](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#ask) and
 [Describe](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#describe).
 These will be covered in the order in which they are most often used.